GeniusContracts/salsa-guidebook/docs/sdao/buy-atom.md

 ## Buy Screen

 You made it!
 Choose your desired rarity and click **Buy** on the NFT you want.
 If using the [Cart System](/cart-function), the transaction will be queued.
 Otherwise confirm the transaction in your preferred wallet.

+As an example we are using the MTTR Atom collection, but the process will be the same for further dynamic collections.

 ![alt text](/img/sdao-buy-2.jpg)